CallMiner Product Innovation Series: December 2022

 By retraining agents on subjects they’re familiar with, you can help them truly hone their abilities and continuously improve performance over time.

-Additionally, cross-training call center agents on handling different types of calls or skills that enable them to work in multiple teams or departments can help motivate and engage your call center agents.
+Additionally, cross-training call center agents on handling different types of calls or call center skills that enable them to work in multiple teams or departments can help motivate and engage your call center agents.
 Developing new skills allows call center agents to contribute in different ways, giving them a sense of empowerment and providing opportunities for future job growth.

 Schedule retraining sessions and workshops for talent around the time in their careers that your center's data shows their enthusiasm begins to wane.
 Solidifying their skill sets can rekindle your agents' interests in their work.